dotnet/AspNetCore.Docs/aspnet/fundamentals/middleware.rst

 .. image:: middleware/_static/console-logmiddleware.png

-.. note:: You can see another example of ``UseMiddleware<T>`` in action in the `UseStaticFiles <https://github.com/aspnet/StaticFiles/blob/1.0.0-beta6/src/Microsoft.AspNet.StaticFiles/StaticFileExtensions.cs#L44>`_ extension method, which is used to create the `StaticFileMiddleware <https://github.com/aspnet/StaticFiles/blob/1.0.0-beta6/src/Microsoft.AspNet.StaticFiles/StaticFileMiddleware.cs#L30>`_ with its required constructor parameters.
+.. note:: The `UseStaticFiles <https://github.com/aspnet/StaticFiles/blob/1.0.0-beta6/src/Microsoft.AspNet.StaticFiles/StaticFileExtensions.cs#L44>`_ extension method (which creates the `StaticFileMiddleware <https://github.com/aspnet/StaticFiles/blob/1.0.0-beta6/src/Microsoft.AspNet.StaticFiles/StaticFileMiddleware.cs#L30>`_) also uses ``UseMiddleware<T>``.
 In this case, the ``StaticFileOptions`` parameter is passed in, but other constructor parameters are supplied by ``UseMiddleware<T>`` and dependency injection.

 Additional Resources
 --------------------